CHENlab-Yale/CT_Heat_Mort/README.md

-R Code from “The mortality burden of extreme heat in Connecticut: a time series analysis” Emily Goddard, Chengyi Lin, Yiqun Ma, and Kai Chen

 --------------------------------------------------------------------------------

 This code reproduces the results of an analysis of the mortality burden of heat in Connecticut from 2005 to 2016 published in PLOS Climate: